AdobeDocs/analytics.en/help/components/locations/configure-import-locations.md

 feature: Classifications
 exl-id: 55179868-6228-44ff-835c-f4a7b38e929b
 ---
-# Configure cloud import locations
+# Configure cloud import and export locations

 <!-- This page is almost duplicated with the "Configure cloud export locations" article in CJA.
 Differences are that Snowflake isn't supported here and there is a Suffix field for each account type. -->